sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

 You can customize the Viya 4 Monitoring for Kubernetes deployment by editing files in a USER_DIR directory.
 See the [monitoring README](../monitoring/README.md) and [logging README](../logging/README.md)
 ) for detailed information about the customization process and about determining valid customization values.

-If you make any customization, you can place the files in the provided `./v4m-container/user_dir` directory to make them available within the container.
-If you want to update your custom deployment configuration, you will need to update the contents of the `./v4m-container/user_dir` directory and rebuild the Docker container.

 ## Running the Docker Container

 ### Important Directory Locations in the Docker Container